flashbots/mev-research/FRPs/completed/FRP-38.md

 9. Playing repeated games with Large Language Models  https://arxiv.org/abs/2305.16867
 10. Universal and Transferable Adversarial Attacks on Aligned Language Models https://arxiv.org/pdf/2307.15043.pdf
 11. Large Language Models as Optimizers https://github.com/Moocember/Optimization-by-PROmpting

+## Outcome
+The results of this project are summarized in a post on the Flashbots forum [here](https://collective.flashbots.net/t/frp-38-efficacy-of-commitment-devices-cds-in-multi-agent-games-involving-large-language-model-llm-agents/3399?u=yan).
+You can find the framework and full paper on Github [here](https://github.com/WudingRoad1145/CD_LLM/tree/main).